• Skip to primary navigation

 • They are customizable.
 You can customize these cookies very easily by changing out the sprinkles and/or the color or flavor of buttercream frosting.
 I like these cookies with both the vanilla buttercream in this recipe or strawberry buttercream frosting from my Chocolate Cupcakes with Strawberry Buttercream Frosting.

 • The texture.
-These cookies have the ultimate cookie texture with crunchy edges and chewy center.
+These cookies have the ultimate cookie texture with crunchy edges and a chewy center.
 There really isn't anything much better than biting into a cookie like this!
 The sweet and fluffy buttercream frosting on top adds another texture element that can't be beat!

 • The chocolate flavor.
 This rich chocolate cookie recipe uses both black cocoa powder and Dutch process cocoa powder.
-This gives the cookes a rich chocolate flavor and color.
+This gives the cookies a rich chocolate flavor and color.
 If you are a chocolate lover, you will love these cookies!

-• Unsalted butter: For this recipe you will need softened butter.
+• Butter: For this recipe you will need softened butter.
 Take your butter out of the refrigerator and let it sit on your counter for about an hour before you plan to use it.
+Salted or unsalted butter will work for this recipe.

 • Vanilla: You can use pure vanilla extract or vanilla bean paste.